 HISTORY

-The series began in 2020 as an episodic discussion for educators to learn how to incorporate race into the current state of public relations education.
+The series began in 2020 as an episodic discussion for educators to learn how to incorporate diversity into the current state of public relations education.
 Since 2020, IPR and PRSA have held more than 20 discussions and featured more than 70 different speakers from all sides of the industry.
 In 2022, the University of Texas at Austin Moody College of Communication joined as a sponsor for the series.

 PREVIOUS SESSIONS: